What We Believe

 Before coming to RLC, she served congregations in Warren, Ohio and River Forest, Illinois.

 Pastor Kelly lives in the Edgewater neighborhood with her husband Justin.
-She enjoys spending time with her family and friends, knitting, going to the movies and drinking strong coffee or beer (though not at the same time!).
-She’s always happy to meet you for the beverage of your choice—email her at firstname.lastname@example.org.
+She enjoys spending time with her family and friends, traveling to the Major League Baseball stadiums with her husband, knitting, going to the movies, and drinking strong coffee or beer (though not at the same time!).
+She’s always happy to meet you for the beverage of your choice—email her at email@example.com.

 RLC has been a Christian community since 1970, but its roots date back to the 1880s.